-It bears repeating from last week: Winning a fantasy football championship is about building a table that the trophy or belt can rest upon.
+The beginning of this column is beginning to write itself: Winning a fantasy football championship is about building a table that the trophy or belt can rest upon.
 The four potential legs you can use for that table are the draft, free agency, trades, and lineup management.

 If you excel in one of these areas, you can build it with one massive leg as the centerpiece for holding up your winning squad.
 If you're competent in all four, you can use them in every corner.

 When it comes to building these "table legs," there are so many worthwhile methods.
 The key is selecting the best materials and having a logical understanding of table design and construction.

 It's always helpful to state something a few times to let it sink in.

 This week, we're doing a deep dive on the duo of Eno Benjamin and Keaontay Ingram, who could be the Cardinals' backfield rotation this weekend if concerns about James Conner's availability remain in question.
 Benjamin has already proven he's a weekly part of the offense before Darrel Williams was declared out and Conner's status became shaky.
 With Jonathan Ward going to injured reserve, the rookie Ingram also gets his shot to see the field.

 Is there fantasy gold in the desert?
 Can the Cardinals coaching staff get out of its own way to let it shine?
 That last question may prove too difficult to answer with confidence, but if Arizona could resurrect James Conner, a player whose demise I thought was greatly exaggerated in Pittsburgh while Steelers' fans experienced the initial denial of watching a deteriorating offensive line and blaming it on the runner, then there's good reason to learn about these two runners.